-Based out of Minneapolis, Lindsay designs permaculture systems from tiny urban lots to broad-acre farms.
-Since 2005 she has worked with Ecological Gardens designing, implementing, and managing integrated edible working landscapes.
-Her current work involves consulting on issues of land use, creating perennial crop systems, and establishing whole farm management plans.
+Co-owner of Ecological Design and based in Minneapolis, Lindsay designs permaculture systems from tiny urban lots to broad-acre farms.
+Designing, implementing, and managing integrated edible working landscapes full-time since 2005, her current work involves consulting on issues of land use, creating perennial crop systems, and establishing whole farm management plans.

 A graduate of the University of St. Thomas in environmental studies and justice and peace studies, Lindsay has studied culture and food systems in the US, Bangladesh, and Cuba.
 After a year of working on permaculture farms in Guatemala including I’jatz Cooperative and Instituto Mesoamericano de Permacultura (IMAP), Lindsay became Program Director at Permaculture Research Institute Cold Climate.
 For more than ten years, she has worked with farmers, local foods nonprofits and chefs in Minnesota to organize and strengthen cold climate permaculture networks.
 You can find Lindsay teaching her children how to grow food in their own gardens as well as on Twitter and Instagram.